 Why does this matter to you?

-Only Marketeers that bids the highest in their category (e.g. law firms) will be able to reach out.
+Only Marketeers and similar that bids the highest in their category (e.g. law firms) will be able to reach out.

 Those that bid highest usually have the most to offer you.